nryberg/til/github/github-actions-for-til-workflow.md

 | 5.    | Add [Build Database File](/build_database.py) | Correct any hardcoded paths |
 | 6.    | Add [Update Readme File](/update_readme.py)   | We'll get this right... |

 Along the way, I monitored the results in the Actions tab.

 ![Screen shot](/img/2020.04.20.11.19.0001.jpg "Monitor Actions Tab")

+This really helped with debugging obvious errors, but it didn't work where the code ran but didn't actually do anything.
+I'm thinking there's a path or credentials issue.